 The rock city of Petra

 Finally I arrived in the mind-blowing UNESCO site of Petra where I investigated the possibility of trading Yustra for a camel (to cross the upcoming desert) and soon all the local camel drivers knew who I was.
 We negotiated, cuddled camels and made test drives.
 We had a unique experience in the rock city that overwhelmed us in beauty and history.
 I get dizzy with amazement thinking that this has been a bustling trading town since 7000 years ago, I see the caravans moving through this beautiful nature.
-And what is left of it is unreal, the carved rocks form a museum that tells of a time we can hardly imagine.
+And what remains of it is unreal!
+The carved rocks form a museum that tells of a time we can hardly imagine.

 Nature became more and more beautiful the more we walked south.
 However, it also became more arid, until we finally ended up in a proper desert.
 I had never realized that a desert can take so many different forms.
 We walked on a different planet every day.
 The rocks changed color like chameleons.
 Sometimes we walked through high colorful canyons for a whole day, sometimes we plowed through deep sand.
 I was warned that donkeys have a hard time in the sand.
 Yustra however ran over the soft sand like a child, she loved it!
 It was a challenge to find enough water.
 Sometimes we drank from smelly pools after we sifted out the little tadpoles.
 We added extra tea bags to cover the fowl taste.
 We now walked between 25 and 30 kilometers a day and I felt fitter than ever.